A practical guide to Gorgias field conditions for ticket fields setup (2026)

 How to set up Gorgias field conditions

 Gorgias gives you a pretty solid interface for creating and managing these rules.
 The process boils down to defining your fields first, then building the conditional logic that controls when they appear.
-Here’s a quick look at the steps, based on their documentation.
+Here’s a look at the steps, based on their documentation.

 Step 1: Create and configure your ticket fields